-The crude stove was as simple as it gets: a five-liter can open at the top, nailed to a plank that acted as a foot-board.
-Though beat up and blackened with soot, there was enough paint left on the can’s side to see what the original content had been: ESSO — stamped in bold red letters, with a unique E that looks like a backward 3.
+The crude stove was as simple as it gets: a five-liter can open at the top, nailed to a thick plank that acted as a foot-board.
+Though beaten and blackened with soot, there was enough paint left on the can’s side to see what the original content had been: ESSO — stamped in bold red letters, with a unique E that looks like a backward 3.
 And printed below: Lubrificante das Partes Superior (auto lubricant).
 The last letters were cut off by a ragged hole punched through the side for ventilation.
 A couple of inches of hardened sand lined the can’s bottom to act as insulation.

-João secured the stove to the top of the closed hatch, anchoring the foot-board with the same line used to tie down the cover.
+João secured the stove to the top of the closed hatch, anchoring its foot-board with the same line used to tie down the cover.
 I stood there gawking at this, not believing they were actually going to build an open fire on a wooden deck while we sailed along, over the bounding main.

 João noticed my interest.
 He tapped the side of the can with a blunt finger and enunciated slowly, “THIS IS WHERE WE COOK THE FOOD.”

 I kept staring and he kept tapping.
 Finally I had to ask,

 Squinting, he reached into the condiment box and pulled out a bundle of neatly tied branches.
-“WOOD,” was all he said, holding up the bundle with one hand and pointing with the other as if we were having a little show and tell.
+“WOOD,” was all he said, holding up the bundle with one hand and pointing at it with the other as if we were having a little show and tell.
 He then dropped the sticks back into the box and I vowed to keep my mouth shut.

 Ze brought out the two red snappers Mamede had picked up in the morning.
-The fish were already gutted, so he scaled and finned them at the rail, then cut them crosswise into thick steak.
+The fish were already gutted, so he scaled and finned them at the rail, then cut them crosswise into inch thick steaks.
 All the pieces, including the heads, went into the pot for a final rinsing with seawater.
 He then handed the pot to João who added the vegetables (green pepper, onion, and tomato) he had diced on top of the hatch cover.